Ppcocaine: Career

-In her early career, ppcocaine went by the pseudonym trapbunniebubbles.
+In her early career, Diomi went by the pseudonym trapbunniebubbles.

 A snippet of her song "PJ" was posted to her account on the video-sharing platform TikTok in June 2020 and subsequently went viral on the platform.
 Her debut single, "DDLG", was released in the same month and also gained attention on TikTok.
 A snippet from an unreleased song, "For That Cash", was posted on her TikTok in July 2020 and was heralded as a "lesbian anthem" on the platform.
-She released her single "3 Musketeers" featuring fellow rapper NextYoungin in July 2020.
+Diomi released her single "3 Musketeers" featuring fellow rapper NextYoungin in July 2020.
 The song also gained traction on TikTok.
 It became her first single to chart in the US and elsewhere, peaking at number 22 on the Billboard Bubbling Under Hot 100 chart and at number 76 on the Irish Singles Chart in August 2020.
 She later released "PJ" in August 2020.
 She appeared in the top 10 on Rolling Stones August 2020 Breakthrough 25 chart of the fastest-rising new artists of the month, and in the same month, signed with Columbia Records.
 In September 2020, she released a music video for "3 Musketeers".
 As of March 2024, she has 6.9 million followers on TikTok.